-(v) Income Taxes
+(u) Income Taxes

 Income tax expense is comprised of current and deferred tax.
-Income tax is recognized in the consolidated statements of net earnings, except to the extent that it relates to a business combination, or items recognized directly in equity or in other comprehensive income (loss).
+Income tax is recognized in the Consolidated Statements of Net (Loss) Earnings, except to the extent that it relates to a business combination, or items recognized directly in equity or in other comprehensive income (loss).